RediSearch/RediSearch/docs/docs/quickstart.md

 ### Single-term query

-Use the following command to perform a simple, single-term query, such as finding all bicycles with a specific model:
+Use the following command to perform a simple single-term query, such as finding all bicycles with a specific model:

 {{< clients-example search_quickstart query_single_term >}}
 > FT.SEARCH "idx:bicycle" "@model:Jigger" LIMIT 0 10